 The course is an introduction to multivariate analysis (i.e. statistical techniques that simultaneously analyse multiple measurements on individuals or objects).
-The course covers techniques such as MANOVA, Principal Component Analysis, Factor Analysis, Discriminant Analysis, LOGIT, and Cluster Analysis.
-The statistical program SPSS is used in the course.
+The course covers techniques such as MANOVA, Principal Component Analysis, Factor Analysis, Discriminant Analysis, Logistic Regression, and Cluster Analysis.
+Statistical program is used in the course.

 The course is built on the concept of cooperative learning in small teams.
 You will get a joint grade for the overall performance of your team.

-Students with Statistics as their minor should include this course in their bachelor's studies.
-This course is also recommended for students with other quantitative subject as their major.
+Students with Statistics as their minor are required to include this course in their bachelor's studies.
+This course can also be taken as an elective course at the bachelor's level.

 You are familiar with the features of multivariate data, can explain the logic behind multivariate analysis and have a working knowledge of the multivariate techniques.

-- apply multivariate methods to well-defined research questions and can carry out multivariate data analysis using SPSS;
+- apply multivariate methods to well-defined research questions and can carry out multivariate data analysis using statistical software

-- dissect and evaluate research reports were multivariate analysis are applied.
+- dissect and evaluate research reports where multivariate analyses are applied

-The Hanken course 7777 FUM or 7778 Statistisk analys, or similar skills in hypothesis testing, ANOVA and regression analysis recommended
+The Hanken course 7777 FUM or 7778 Statistisk analys completed or similar skills in hypothesis testing.

 Lectures & computer labs.